KeckObservatory/mKTL/doc/configuration.rst

 **enumerators**	A dictionary mapping a human-readable string
 		representation to numeric values.
-This is only meaningful for boolean, enumerated, and mask types.
+This is only meaningful for boolean, enumerated, and mask types, though it is also overloaded for use with the legacy numeric array type.
 An example set of enumerators for a boolean item might be ``{'0': 'False', '1': 'True'}``.
-Note that in JSON a dictionary key must be a string, these keys can and should be cast back to integers after the JSON is parsed.
+		In JSON a dictionary key must be a string, these keys can and should be cast back to integers after the JSON is parsed.
 =============== ===============================================================

 Item types